gensbi.diagnostics.tarp#

 Parameters:

-• title (str, optional) – Title for the plot.
-Default is “”.
+• title (str, optional) – Title of the plot.

 Return type: